Ipseity01/E-commerce-Customer-Journey-Analysis/README.md

    HAVING COUNT(*) = 1;
    ```
    **Insight**: A total of 350 customers made only one purchase during the analysis period.
    - This segment represents customers who engaged with the platform but did not return for repeat transactions.
    - While some of these may be one-time buyers by nature, others could represent missed opportunities for upselling, cross-selling, or retention campaigns.
-                - Targeted strategies such as post-purchase follow-ups, personalized recommendations, or exclusive discounts could help convert a portion of these single-     purchase customers into repeat buyers, thereby increasing customer lifetime value (LTV).
+   - Targeted strategies such as post-purchase follow-ups, personalized recommendations, or exclusive discounts could help convert a portion of these single-purchase            customers into repeat buyers, thereby increasing customer lifetime value (LTV).

 ### Product-Based KPIs (`product_based_KPIs.sql`)